aayush21-work/UiMR/README.md

 # Memory-Constrained Laplace Solver (UIMR Prototype)

-This repository contains a small prototype exploring **out-of-core / memory-constrained approaches** to solving elliptic partial differential equations, using the Laplace equation as a test case.
+I am working on **out-of-core / memory-constrained approaches** to differential equations, using the Laplace equation as a test case for now.

 The primary goal of this project is **memory scalability**, not raw performance.
 Runtime performance is considered a secondary objective and is expected to improve with parallelisation.